HipyCas/theme-parser/SPEC.md

     icon=f898
 ```

+All pairs **MUST** be inside a section, meaning that no pair can go at the beginning of the file before the first section, only comments may go before the first section.

 ## Pairs

 The theme styles are indicated in form of `key=value` pairs inside each section, being `extensions` the primary key (the one that is used for identification by `lsfp`), and the other dependant of `lsfp`'s features.
 There are three available pairs are the following as of now: